nonickid/Python-Pyramid-Framwork-With-Ajax/README.md

 #### Requirments:

-**Following software have to be installed to have Pyramid apps works correctly.**
+**Following software have to be installed to run pyramid app successful.**
 * **Docker**
 * **Python3**
 * **Pip**